gunces/PostgreSQL_Performance_Monitoring_Grafana/README.md

 Add **telegraf_based_databases.sh** and **pg_bloats.sh** shell scripts into /etc/telegraf/ folder.

-Create folder for import result of shell scripts.
+Create folder to import result of shell scripts.

 ```
 mkdir /etc/telegraf/DO_NOT_DELETE